-Herald uses buy-backs primarily to provide liquidity and hopefully moderate the level and volatility of the discount.
-There is no formal discount target, although for a trust such as Herald, whose underlying assets are relatively illiquid and throw off low levels of cash, such an approach would be hard to implement.
-Most commentators would agree that, for a formal target to work effectively, a trust must be assured that it will always have the necessary liquidity to fund repurchases.
-However, rather than commit to a rigid target, the board uses its share repurchase authority opportunistically, when it has the necessary cash flow and is also able to find sufficient liquidity in Herald's own shares to effect value-adding repurchases.
+HRI uses buy-backs primarily to provide liquidity and hopefully moderate the level and volatility of the discount.
+There is no formal discount target, although for a trust such as HRI, whose underlying assets are relatively illiquid and throw off low levels of cash, such an approach would not make sense in our view.
+We think that, for a formal target to work effectively, a trust must be assured that it will always have the necessary liquidity to fund repurchases.
+However, rather than commit to a rigid target, the board uses the authority opportunistically when it has the necessary cash flow and is also able to find sufficient liquidity in HRI's own shares to effect value-adding repurchases.

-Figure 20: Herald share repurchases since 2007
+Figure 20: HRI share repurchases since 2007